HarperDB/nextjs/README.md

 ### `buildCommand: string`

 Specify a custom build command.
-Defaults to `npm run build`.
+Defaults to `next build`.

 > Note: the extension will skip building if the `prebuilt` option is set to `true`